 A Reason Not to Buy

-We conduct further evaluation and analysis to determine if a stock should be bought or included on our short “Watch List.”
-We would suggest that you use the same approach.
+Therefore, never depend on the signals of a system in isolation.
+Conduct further evaluation and analysis to determine if a stock should be bought or included on a short “Watch List.”

 In general, we watch for a setup, the absence of significant overhead resistance, and a “trigger event.”

-With regard to this particular screen, a proper setup may exist if a stock is listed on this page and if there is no reason to be apprehensive about the chart pattern.
-If there is overhead resistance immediately above the current price, there is reason to be apprehensive [See the horizontal purple line and all the arrows in the above chart.
-That line is overhead resistance and a reason not to buy] If there is no resistance there, a good trigger event might be a follow-through price surge on increasing volume.
+If there is overhead resistance immediately above the current price, there is reason to be apprehensive That resistance is a reason not to buy] If there is no resistance there, a good trigger event might be a follow-through price surge on increasing volume.
 If the resistance is there, we might still consider it to be a “setup” but modify the trigger event.
 For example, we might consider an acceptable trigger event to be a follow-through price surge on increasing volume that takes the stock through that resistance.
 Some experienced traders may even wait for a subsequent test of support at the previous level of resistance and then a resumption of the up-trend.

 Instead of using Allen’s system to define the setup, some use it to define the trigger event.
 For example, the trader might look for good setups (a Bollinger squeeze with penetration of upper band, for example).
 These setups would have a context that is attractive.
 Then, they would wait for R.C.
 Allen’s discipline to give the final go-ahead.

-Notice Because we are no longer registered investment advisors, we do not make personal investment recommendations.
-We do NOT recommend that any individual use this trading system for his or her own account.
+Notice We do NOT recommend that any individual use this trading system for a real account.
 We also do not recommend AGAINST using this system.
-That is a matter to be decided on by you personally (perhaps with the help of a licensed professional securities consultant).
-If you use the system and the postings made here, you do so at your own risk.
+That is a matter to be decided on by you personally.